 25 May 2022

 Solomon Salve and Kate Gooding of Oxford Policy Management, and Joanna Raven of Liverpool School of Tropical Medicine have been involved in a cross-country ReBUILD for Resilience study on health system resilience, with a focus on the role of community health workers in COVID-19.
 In this post they outline some of the learning from their work.
-A full paper on the research will follow.
+[Update: A full paper on the research is now available.]

 [All links open new tabs.]